Capstone program

 4. Craftsmanship and full support

-Goal: Offering not only plans and kits but also customization and ecological and/or economical options to fit humble budgets.
+Goal: Offering not only plans and kits but also customization and ecological and/or economical options to fit humble budgets and deep pockets as well.